-CR218 Williamson Voices (1 credit, 4.5 hours per week)
+CR218 Williamson Voices (1)

-The Williamson Voices of Westminster Choir College is a select ensemble of approximately 32 singers with a unique mission that combines performance and outreach education.
+A chamber choir with a unique mission that combines performance and outreach education.
 Repertoire is chosen from a broad spectrum of literature, including world music and contemporary choral works.
+Auditions are held in the fall semester and students participate for the academic year.